About your cottage

 The telephone in the cottage is for incoming calls and emergency calls (999) only.
 The number is 01335 300 078.
 As the cottage is in a dip, mobile phone reception is variable.
 If you go back up the hill past the Red Lion pub we have found that we can get a signal on most networks.

 Free WiFi is available at the cottage.
-You will need to enter a security key into your computer to access the network – you will find the key located in the guest book located in the cottage.
+You will need to enter a security key into your computer to access the network – you will find the key located in the cottage.

-We do not have private parking, but you should usually find a space to park in the lane on the other side of the road from this cottage.
+We do not have private parking, but you should usually find a space to park either in the lane on the other side of the road from this cottage or in the lane near the pub.
+The local police have reminded all residents that if you park within 10m of a junction at night you should put your parking lights on.

 Please take care not to double park in Foxholes Lane, the farmer needs constant access with his tractor to tend for his animals.